viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 ## A Very Brief Introduction to Mocking ##

 It is recommended that you know what _mocking_ is and how to use it in Python to better understand this article.
-If you are still entering this field, I will try to give you a very condensed overview of what mocking is about in the following paragraph.
+If you are still entering this field, I will try to give you a quick overview of what mocking is about in the following paragraph.

-You use mocking in tests when you want to replace a class, or a function, or a method with another one, e.g., a kind of a stunt double.
-You want to do this when the code you want to test uses them, and you cannot manually change your code.
-After all, the tests are automatic.
-For example, you want to test if the `subscribe_member()` function really creates the member record in the database, but the subscription process sends a welcome email at the end.
-Obviously you do not want to send an email on each test.
-In that case, you can replace the real `send_welcome_email()` function with a fake one — which does not send the message, it only pretends this behaviour — to avoid sending a real message to the recipient mailbox.
-This is what mocking is about, in a nutshell: replacing a real object with another one, to counterfeit the original behaviour.
+As an illustration, let's suppose we are developing the subscription process of a new site, which it is composed by two steps: 1) create the new member's record; and 2) send a welcome message.
+So, we need to check if the `subscribe_member()` function creates the record in the database correctly, but it is inconvenient to send that email message to the inbox recipient on each test.
+How to execute `subscribe_member()` without sending the email?
+One solution is **mocking**.
+With mocking we can replace the real `send_welcome_email()` function in run time with a "stunt double" (more on this in next section) to counterfeit the original behaviour, i.e., pretend to send the email.
+In a nutshell, it is why mocking is useful: to substitute a real object for another one, helping you to run automated tests.

-Do not expect to become an expert only by reading this small and poor example.
+Disclaimer: you should not consider yourself an expert only by reading this small and poor example above.
 I strongly encourage you to visit the official documentation on how to [get started with mocking in Python](https://docs.python.org/3/library/unittest.mock-examples.html).

 ## Behind The Names